Eliminating Quantization Errors in Classification-Based Sound Source Localization: Loss functions

 \subsubsection{MSE(wo) loss function}

-Alternatively, we can also approach the problem from a different perspective.
-Since the nonlinearity of MSE is caused by $\sigma(\cdot)$, we can consider discarding it.
-In other words, the MSE loss function can be modified to directly operate on $\boldsymbol{\kappa}$, which can be formulated as:
+Alternatively, we can approach the problem from a different perspective.
+Since the nonlinearity is caused by $\sigma(\cdot)$, we can consider discarding it.
+In other words, the MSE loss function can be modified to directly operate on $\boldsymbol{\kappa}$, formulated as:

 where $\mathcal{L}^{\mathrm{MSE (wo)}}$ represents the MSE loss function without $\sigma(\cdot)$.
 However, if we take this approach, we need an additional operation to ensure that the predicted distribution does not exceed the boundary values, which can be expressed as $\boldsymbol{\hat y} = \{\mathrm{min}(\mathrm{max}(0, \kappa_i), 1)\}_{i=0}^I$.